gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 The `//model/frame` has two attributes, `name` and `attached_to`, and a child `<pose>` element that specifies the initial pose of the frame.
-Further details of the attributes of `//model/frame` is given below.
+Further details of the attributes of `//model/frame` are given below.

 ### The `//model/frame[@name]` attribute